kbalog/uis-dat630-fall2016/assignment-3/README.md

 ### Relevance judgments

-The [qrels.csv](data/qrels.csv) file contains the relevance judgments for the first 25 queries.
+The [qrels2.csv](data/qrels2.csv) file contains the relevance judgments for all queries.
 Each line contains a queryID and the set of docIDs.
 The queryID and docIDs are separated by a comma, the docIDs are separated by spaces.
 (Note that relevance is binary, so the order in which these documents are listed does not matter.)

+The new qrels file (qrels2.csv) contains only 45 queries, i.e., for 5 queries there are no relevance assessments.
+Just ignore those queries that are not in qrels2.csv when computing the MAP scores.

 ```
 queryID,docIDs